 Exchange programs are geared towards students who are independent and ready for cultural immersion.
 Think of when you started your freshman year at UNC Charlotte; you participated in an orientation where all of the available resources on campus were showcased, staff members assisted you with the registration process, and you had to choose and apply for your own housing either on or off campus.
 Once the semester began, it was up to you to attend class, seek out the resources you needed and keep up with your student expectations.
 Participating in an exchange program is a lot like this!
-You will essentially be treated as a local student at the host university where you'll have an orientation with other international students, be assigned an international student advisor, and it's then begin the semester just like everyone else.
+You will essentially be treated as a local student at the host university where you'll have an orientation with other international students, be assigned an international student advisor, and then begin the semester just like everyone else.

 Types of Exchange Programs

-UNC Charlotte students can participate in an exchange program through a UNC Charlotte Partner University, through a Statewide exchange or through ISEP.
+UNC Charlotte students can participate in an exchange program through a UNC Charlotte exchange, Statewide exchange or ISEP exchange.
 Please note that UNC Charlotte Partners, Statewide exchanges and ISEP all operate in a variety of different countries and offer courses in many different types of majors, so be sure to research each program to find the right one for you!
-Once program type is not necessarily better than the other; it's all about what's best for you in terms of location, academics and cost.
+One program type is not "better" than the other; it's all about what's best for you in terms of location, academics and cost.
 You can use the tabs on the left hand side to learn more about these different exchange opportunities.

 Benefits of Exchange Programs

 Exchange programs are offered on a "long-term" basis, which means they are offered on a fall, spring, academic year and/or calendar year basis.
 Depending on the host university, you may even take classes with local students.
 By participating in an exchange program, you'll become more independent and adaptable.
 Exchanges tend to give students a feel of deeper cultural immersion.